 Most travelers never have a need to show their birth certificate, but it is useful to have, just in case you encounter any issues.
 You are also likely to find that the airport fees and taxes are very reasonable.
 This is due to them being the same as if you were traveling domestically, anywhere else in the US.

-Scenarios Where You May Need Your Passport:
+Scenarios Where You May Need Your Passport

 While this type of itinerary is not very common, it is important to check your flight schedule to be prepared.
 If your itinerary does mean you are traveling by way of a foreign country, it is a good idea to use a US carrier to avoid issues with cabotage.
 Since your flight will be arriving from the foreign destination, US citizens will need to show their passport when they arrive in Puerto Rico.
 However, you can still use the Domestic Arrivals entry point.

 As a non-US citizen entering Puerto Rico, you will be subject to a customs search.
 This applies to your first entry into the US from a foreign country, but it does not apply to subsequent trips.
-This means that if you have flown from Paris to Puerto Rico, you will be subject to customs.
-However, if you flew via New York, you would already have had a customs search when you first entered US territory.
+This means that if your flight is from Paris to Puerto Rico, you will be subject to customs.
+However, if you flew via New York, you would already have a customs search when you first entered US territory.

 Since Puerto Rico is US territory, it operates on the dollar so you won’t need any special currency to pay for hotels or other travel expenditures.
 You should also find that your cell phone will have no issues in Puerto Rico.
 The major cell phone service providers have a presence, and you will be billed your standard domestic rates for calls.
 Just don’t forget to pack your cell phone charger!

 Want to travel more?

 We can help you manifest your dreams of traveling the world.

 Sign up for FREE to get started.